-Training staff also has the additional benefit of providing your staff the skills they can utilise in the workplace making them more valuable.
-Plus training your staff will give you a larger pool of talent to choose from when looking to fill new roles.
+Training staff also has the additional benefit of providing teams with skills they can utilise in the workplace; in turn, this makes them even more valuable.
+Plus, training your staff will give you a larger pool of talent to choose from when looking to fill new roles.

-Promoting from within a business has huge benefits compared to taking on a brand new employee.
+Essentially, promoting from within a business has huge long-term benefits compared to taking on a brand-new employee.
 The recruiting process is more streamlined, there’s less risk as you already know the employee’s strengths and weaknesses, and it’s more cost-efficient.
 The prospect of promotion also drives engagement higher.
 It’s a win-win situation.

-Rewarding your staff also provides you the opportunity to demonstrate how much you value them.
+Rewarding your staff gives you a great opportunity to demonstrate how much you value them.

 Employee recognition automatically increases job satisfaction and engagement and so productivity increases alongside the quality of work.

-Remember, rewards do not necessarily have to be monetary, offering gift vouchers, experiences and intrinsic rewards have a number of benefits that boost staff engagement more than their money equivalent.
+Remember, rewards do not necessarily have to be monetary; offering gift vouchers, experiences and intrinsic rewards have a number of benefits that boost staff engagement more than their monetary equivalent.

-At the end of the day you have an obligation to your employees.
+At the end of the day, we have an obligation to our employees.
 They are, after all, a reflection of our brand and its greatest ever asset.
-By meeting their needs, employee engagement will naturally increase, reducing recruitment costs and employee turnover.
+By meeting their needs, engagement will naturally increase, reducing recruitment costs and employee turnover.
 Not only that, but it will boost mental well-being, improve productivity and increase your profit margins too.